scheinerman/WordleSolver.jl/README.md

 # `WordleSolver`

 Solve Wordle puzzles interactively.
 This is a demonstration project and not ready for prime time.
-Requires that a list of words be found in `/usr/share/dict/words`.
+We use [this list](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt) of five-letter words from Stanford.

 ## Play Wordle with the computer